“I’m Animal Friendly” License Plate Grants

 NOTE: If you are applying for grant funding again in 2019, you must include a copy of your 2018 final report with your 2019 grant application.
 If you have not yet completed spending your grant funds by the application submission date, your final report should contain information based on your project spending to date and an explanation as to when you expect to complete your project.

-The 2017 final report is broken down into three distinct documents.
+The 2018 final report form will be available in late winter 2019.
+Please review the 2017 final report form for insights into information requirements.
+The 2017 form is broken down into three distinct documents.
 They are: